SidSrinivasan05/business-supply-express-db/README.md

 - Mastered relational database design and modeling
 - Translated high-level EERD diagrams into real SQL schemas
 - Practiced advanced SQL through hands-on implementation and optimization

+## Credits
+- This project was developed as part of a university course on Database Systems, applying core concepts in a practical, hands-on assignment.